 This is no ordinary shortbread recipe.

-I don't know if the name Hungarian shortbread has to do with the added egg yolk to the recipe, or the method, where the almost frozen dough is grated to create a different texture of what we're used to.
+I don't know if the name Hungarian shortbread refers to the added egg yolk to the recipe or the method in which the almost frozen dough is grated to create a different texture from what we're used to.

 Shortbread dough

-- The peculiar step in this shortbread is that the dough has an egg yolk, which is fabulous for adding another layer of crunchiness to the baked square.
+- The dough has an egg yolk, which adds another layer of crunchiness to the baked square.
 You will see when you bite into it.
 It's awesome.

-- It's frozen and then grated, to make both the bottom and topping of this recipe (image below).
-The result is a lighter version of shortbread - if that can ever be said after reading the ingredients - but it's true.
-In spite of the sugar and butter.
+- It's first frozen and then grated to create both the bottom and topping of this shortbread.
+The result is a lighter version of shortbread, if that can ever be said after reading the ingredients, but it's true, despite the sugar and butter.

-You can use raspberry jam too, or any other thick jam or marmalade.
-I suggest using flavors that have some acidity, like most berries, apricots, plums, even orange.
+I suggest using flavors that have some acidity, like berries, apricots, plums, and even oranges, which are best suited for this recipe.

-- Grater: use a large (or coarse) holed grater.
-Otherwise, it won't work and you'll make a mess in the process.
+- Type of grater: use a large (or coarse) holed grater.
+Otherwise, it won't work and will probably be messy.

-- Filling: if you use a store-bought, good-quality jam this is as easy as a crumble.
-After all, it is almost a double-crusted fruit crumble; it sure tastes like one.
+- Filling: if you use store-bought, good-quality jam this is as easy as a crumble.
+After all, it is almost a double-crusted fruit crumble.

 - Freezing: you can't skip this step if you want to achieve the right consistency.